rpsjr/odoo-starter/external-src/README.md

-Here you should have OCA or other repositories as submodules.
+Here you should have your local addons, committed in this repository.